 Chippewa National Forest

-This national forest is smattered with hardwood trees and is located right where the prairie meets the boreal forest.
+This national forest is peppered with hardwood trees and is located right where the prairie meets the boreal forest.
 Of the 1.6 million acres that compose Chippewa National Forest, over 400,000 acres are wetlands thanks to its location at the headwaters of both the Mississippi River and Hudson Bay.
-The forest is also home to Minnesota's infamous Lost Forty, a 40-acre site composed old-growth red pine, white spruce and balsam fir that remains standing today thanks mainly to a mapping error in 1882 that mistakenly plotted the area as wetlands instead of forest.
+The forest is also home to Minnesota's infamous Lost Forty, a 40-acre site comprising old-growth red pine, white spruce and balsam fir that remains standing today in large part due to a mapping error in 1882 that mistakenly plotted the area as wetlands instead of forest.
 The Lost Forty is one of the Chippewa National Forest's most popular day hikes.

-Most overnight guests will prefer the forest’s 21 developed campsites—some rustic and others with modern amenities—but as a national forest, there are also several hundred simply maintained backcountry sites.
+Most overnight guests will prefer the forest’s 21 developed campsites—some rustic and others with modern amenities.
+But, because of the national forest status, there are also several hundred simply maintained backcountry sites.
 Additionally, there’s always the option of dispersed camping outside of any established campsite.

 Stompin’ Grounds ATV Lodge and Campgrounds